Nitanshu715/DevOps-Containerization/Experiment-4/index.md

-# Experiment 4 — NGINX Containerization and Reverse Proxy
+# NGINX Containerization and Reverse Proxy

 ## A Comprehensive DevOps-Level Comparative Study using Ubuntu, Vagrant, Docker & Nginx